chadalen/personal-website/content/projects/kotlin-osrs.md

 sort: 3
 ---

-# Kotlin OSRS (aka BattleRune)
-BattleRune is a reverse engineering project I started that aims to create a usable osrs server.
+Kotlin OSRS (aka BattleRune) was a reverse engineering project I started to learn about the Old School RuneScape game protocols.

 ### Info
 * Written in Kotlin from scratch